enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 - **Scalability risk**: Since this approach is very flexiblea it can easily get out of hand so it might be a good idea to stablish some ground rules.

 ## Isolating tracked methods by extending its original definition
-Extending the original class is another approach that tries to isolate the elements that are tracked out of the original's script functionality, the idea is to extend the code to create an extra layer dedicated to track events, let's see an example:
+Extending the original class is another approach that seeks to isolate the elements that are tracked out of the original's script functionality, the idea is to extend the code to create an extra layer dedicated to track events, let's see an example:

 We implement the script functionality: